muizcal/infernet-node/README.md

 The Infernet Node is the off-chain counterpart to the [Infernet SDK](https://github.com/ritual-net/infernet-sdk) from [Ritual](https://ritual.net), responsible for servicing compute workloads and delivering responses to on-chain smart contracts.

-Developers can flexibily configure an Infernet Node for both on- and off-chain compute consumption, with extensible and robust parameterization at a per-container level.
+Developers can flexibly configure an Infernet Node for both on- and off-chain compute consumption, with extensible and robust parameterization at a per-container level.

 > [!IMPORTANT]
 > Infernet Node architecture, quick-start guides, and in-depth documentation can be found on the [Ritual documentation website](https://docs.ritual.net/infernet/node/introduction)

 > [!WARNING]
 > This software is being provided as is.
 No guarantee, representation or warranty is being made, express or implied, as to the safety or correctness of the software.

+---

 ## Configuration